CareSanctum/QuickCheck/src/Logger/readme.md

 #### TODO
 - [] Since Debug Logs can get noisy and not enabled by default.
 We need to add another env var to help enable Debug logs based on Context
-- [] Categorize Context for Logs.
-Every LogContext is default by now
 - [] Add custom transports for analytics and crashlytics platform